-Meghan, Duchess of Sussex watches Serena as defending champion crashes out
+Meghan, Duchess of Sussex, watches Serena as defending champion crashes out

 (CNN)Meghan, Duchess of Sussex, was in the crowd at Wimbledon on Thursday to watch Serena Williams in her second-round match against Kaja Juvan.

-The American was shocked in the first set by the 18-year-old Slovenian, going down 6-2, but rallied back to take the second set.
+The American was shocked in the first set by the 18-year-old Slovenian but rallied back to take the match 2-6 6-2 6-4.

 Meghan Markle appeared to be wearing a necklace adorned with an "A," the first initial of her son Archie's name.